home | what's new | other sitescontact | about

 K. I think this basis creates a super-delight for them because it taps into the mind and energies of Mother-Father God.
 It's an uber-pleasure totally unknown to John and Mary.

 E. And the fourth love, the natural affection, is super-charged for Twins, as they derive from a common kindred source.
-They are called Twin Souls as they share an inner life, and this particularized sense of oneness, I think – not agape love -- is the real glue that makes their union so integrated.
+They are called Twin Souls as they share an inner life, and this particularized sense of familiarity, of "you are just like me," I think – not agape love -- is the real glue that makes their union so integrated.

-K. It's what we've called the "coming home" and "utter familiarity."
+K. It's what we've called the "coming home" and "soulmate, myself."

-E. As a final thought here, I’d like to confess to some other insights; ones that have been disturbing to me.
+E. As a final thought here, I’d like to confess to some other insights; ones disturbing to me.
 This whole issue of Jamie, and why she’s attractive to me, has caused me to go deeper into this subject of Twinship.

 K. What are you seeing?